-Joining some other NJ towns such as Garfield, Point Pleasant, Berkeley, Shrewsbury and Maple Shade, Old Bridge officials have tasked the township attorney to draft policy that would enable the township to ban recreational cannabis sales in their town.
+Old Bridge officials have tasked the township attorney to draft a policy that would enable the township to ban recreational cannabis sales in their town.

 “Where are you going to place them,” Bell asked.
 “What are your restrictions as far as schools, parks, churches, synagogues, temples, etc.”

-The ironic thing is that in Old Bridge located within a close vicinity to schools and public locations are liquor stores, pharmacies, and there is even a gentleman’s club not far from their schools on the heavily traveled County Road 516.
+The ironic thing is in Old Bridge, located close to schools are liquor stores, pharmacies, and a gentleman’s club.
+It’s not far from their schools on the heavily traveled County Road 516.

 “There has been so much talk about the money being made off of it, there has been no study on what would happen on the local level,” the Democrat said.